mermehr/redmind-docs/notes/1_Information-Gathering/Service-Enumeration/R-services.md

 | rexec | rexecd | 512 | TCP | Enables a user to run shell commands on a remote machine.
 Requires authentication through the use of a username and password through an unencrypted network socket.
 Authentication is overridden by the trusted entries in the /etc/hosts.equiv and .rhosts files. |
 | rlogin | rlogind | 513 | TCP | Enables a user to log in to a remote host over the network.
 It works similarly to telnet but can only connect to Unix-like hosts.
 Authentication is overridden by the trusted entries in the /etc/hosts.equiv and .rhosts files. |

-#### Access Control & Trusted Relationships
+*Access Control & Trusted Relationships*

 The primary concern for `r-services`, and one of the primary reasons `SSH` was introduced to replace it, is the inherent issues regarding access control for these protocols.
 R-services rely on trusted information sent from the remote client to the host machine they are attempting to authenticate to.
 By default, these services utilize [Pluggable Authentication Modules (PAM)](https://debathena.mit.edu/trac/wiki/PAM) for user authentication onto a remote system; however, they also bypass this authentication through the use of the `/etc/hosts.equiv` and `.rhosts` files on the system.
 The `hosts.equiv` and `.rhosts` files contain a list of hosts (`IPs` or `Hostnames`) and users that are `trusted` by the local host when a connection attempt is made using `r-commands`.
-Entries in either file can appear like the following: